Single-use PPE focuses on quality care in the short term, but creates challenges to the long-term health and sustainability of our communities.

 In early 2021, some small PPE recycling pilot projects were undertaken at two Urgent and Primary Care Centres (UPCC) and two health-care sites in the Lower Mainland.
-In order to advance a province-wide approach, the Lower Mainland health organizations (LMHOs) have partnered with the Health Sector Pandemic PPE Recycling Working Group (with representation from the Ministry of Health, Provincial Health Services Authority and health authority specialists in sustainability, logistics and waste management), to find a solution that might give new life to PPE used in our facilities.
+In order to advance a province-wide approach, Fraser Health, Providence Health Care, PHSA and Vancouver Coastal Health have partnered with the Health Sector Pandemic PPE Recycling Working Group (with representation from the Ministry of Health and health authority specialists in sustainability, logistics and waste management), to find a solution that might give new life to PPE used in our facilities.

 This collaborative PPE working group, along with the recycling company involved with the earlier pilots, Vitacore Industries Inc., are exploring opportunities to pilot PPE recycling in an acute-care setting.
-Members of this working group from the LMHOs are working with Support Services Team to assess how the LMHOs might participate in this innovative project.
+Members of this working group are working with the Support Services team to assess how the facilities might participate in this innovative project.

 The goal of the PPE recycling pilot is to demonstrate that this type of program is sustainable, the health-care system can make a greater contribution to the circular economy, and used PPE is a valuable feedstock for reprocessing into long-term plastic products that are not single use.